Archer4499/Fan-Tach-Modifier/README.md

 Allows an Arduino to change the reported speed of a fan by reading the signal from the tachometer wire and creating a new modified output signal.
 Optionally supports using a potentiometer to set the modification factor between fan speed and output speed.

+This is useful to trick servers/routers/switches/etc. into being happy running with slower fans when it expects a much higher RPM to not complain.

 The following boards have a preconfigured configuration:
   - Digispark Pro    (One fan)
   - Arduino Uno/Nano (One fan)